Losint/hepboat-docs/plugins/commands-plugin.md

 ## Lockdown Configuration Options

 Lockdowns are useful for hardening commands to only work in certain channels, categories, and by certain roles.
+Lockdown configurations work together with default comamnd levels and overrides configurations.

 | Option | Description | Type | Default |
 | :--- | :--- | :--- | :--- |